 Vibration and Shock Isolation Primer

-Vibration and Shock isolation systems lower the transmission of vibration and shock between two interconnected objects.
-Such systems are commonly realized by placing a set of resilient elements such as elastomeric (rubber), steel, or air springs between the two objects isolated from each other (e.g., a piece of equipment and its support structure/base).
+Vibration isolation and Shock isolation systems lower the transmission of vibration and shock between two interconnected objects.
+Such systems are commonly realized by placing resilient elements such as elastomeric (rubber), steel springs (coil springs or wire rope springs), or air springs between the two objects isolated from each other (e.g., a piece of equipment and its support structure/base).

 In addition to load-supporting (resilience), an isolation scheme has energy dissipating attributes.
-In elastomeric isolators, made of natural or synthetic rubber, the load-supporting and energy-dissipating tasks are commonly performed by a single element, i.e. the material itself.
+In elastomeric isolators (made of natural or synthetic rubber) and wire rope isolators, the load-supporting and energy-dissipating tasks are commonly performed by a single element, i.e. the material/device itself.

-If an isolator has the resilience but lacks sufficient energy-dissipating characteristics, e.g., metal springs; then separate energy-dissipating means (e.g., viscous dampers) are paired with the resilient element.
+As will be discussed in subsequent sections, in addition to resilience shock isolation systems are in need of substantial amount of energy dissipation (damping).
+If an isolator has the resilience but lacks sufficient energy-dissipating characteristics, e.g., coil springs; then separate energy-dissipating means (e.g., viscous dampers) are paired with the resilient element.

 The spring-mass-damper system of Figure 1 is commonly used as the one degree of freedom representation of an isolated machine/equipment.
 The mass M resembles a machine or equipment is isolated and the pair of spring K and damper C resemble the isolator.